harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to fix nulls, duplicates, and inconsistent values before clustering and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Most of the progress here came from patient cleanup more than anything flashy.
 - Deliverable: I wrapped up the day with cleaned dataset mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2021-05-28 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to review distributions and spot the variables most likely to separate customers or items and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
+- Deliverable: I wrapped up the day with eDA notes mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.